 A skilled drummer, Presti has produced three music CDs with all proceeds benefiting the Extra Ordinary Needs Fund at Children’s Hospital in Boston.
 Also, Presti established the Keenan Smith-Anthony Halls Scholarship Fund at his former high school, Concord-Carlisle, to assist underserved students with their college tuition.

 Presti and his wife, Shannon, have a son, Nicholas Rubin and twin daughters, Millie and Elise.
-Shannon continues to serve as the Director of Teen Leadership Initiatives for the YMCA of Greater Oklahoma City.
+Shannon serves as the Teen Leadership Initiatives Coordinator for the YMCA of Greater Oklahoma City.